 All of the text in the game is narrated, which can ease the reading challenge level and comprehension, and help assist in tracking some of the more unusual word placements.

-We've documented 4 accessibility features for Difficulty in Lost Words: Beyond the Page which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Lost Words: Beyond the Page which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Lost Words: Beyond the Page, and offer accessibility features for Difficulty:

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.